rm-dr/lamb/README.md

 -------------------------------------------------

-## Usage
+## 📖 Usage

-Type lambda expressions into the prompt, and Lamb will evaluate them. \
+Type expressions into the prompt, and Lamb will evaluate them. \
 Use your `\` (backslash) key to type a `λ`. \
 To define macros, use `=`.
 For example,
 ```